TechnicalPursuit/TIBET/README.md

 #### Install Node.js

-TIBET requires Node.js version 6+
+TIBET requires Node.js version 8+

-We also recommend using `npm` version `3.x` (some TIBET dependencies have shown installation glitches using version `5.x` of npm).
+We also recommend using `npm` version `5.x` or higher.

 **We strongly recommend you use the Node Version Manager (`nvm`)** to manage your Node.js installation.
 Using `nvm` lets you install multiple versions of